England in the High Middle Ages: William II (1087–1100)

 At the death of William the Conqueror in 1087 his lands were divided into two parts.
 His Norman lands went to the eldest son Robert Curthose and his English lands to the younger William Rufus.
-This presented a dilemma for those nobles who held land on both sides of the waterway of the English Channel, who decided to unite England and Normandy once more under one ruler.
+This presented a dilemma for those nobles who held land on both sides of the waterway of the English Channel, who decided to unite England and Normandy once more under a singular ruler.
 The pursuit of this aim led them to revolt against William in favour of Robert in the Rebellion of 1088, under the leadership of the powerful Bishop Odo of Bayeux, who was a half-brother of William the Conqueror.
 As Robert failed to appear in England to rally his supporters, William won the support of the English lords with silver and promises of better government, and defeated the rebellion.
 In 1091 he invaded Normandy, crushing Robert's forces and forcing him to cede a portion of his lands.
 The two made up their differences and William agreed to help Robert recover lands lost to the King of France, notably Le Maine.
 This plan was later abandoned, but William continued to pursue a ferociously warlike defence of his French possessions and interests, exemplified by his response to the attempt by Elias de la Flèche, Count of Maine, to take Le Mans in 1099.
 William came into conflict with Anselm, Archbishop of Canterbury over Gregorian reforms in the Church.
 Eventually Anselm went into exile and Pope Urban II, involved in a major conflict with the Holy Roman Emperor Henry IV, came to a concordat with William, whereby William recognised Urban as pope, and Urban gave sanction to the Anglo-Norman ecclesiastical status quo.
 Anselm remained in exile, and William was able to claim the revenues of the archbishop of Canterbury to the end of his reign.
 William died while hunting in 1100.

-Henry I (1100–35)
+Henry I (1100–1135)

 Despite Robert's rival claims, his younger brother Henry immediately seized power in England.
 Robert, who invaded in 1101, disputed Henry's control of England.
 This military campaign ended in a negotiated settlement that confirmed Henry as king.
 The peace was short-lived, and Henry invaded the Duchy of Normandy in 1105 and 1106, finally defeating Robert at the Battle of Tinchebray.
 Henry kept Robert imprisoned for the rest of his life.
 Henry's control of Normandy was challenged by Louis VI of France, Baldwin of Flanders and Fulk of Anjou, who promoted the rival claims of Robert's son, William Clito, and supported a major rebellion in the Duchy between 1116 and 1119.
 Following Henry's victory at the Battle of Brémule, a favourable peace settlement was agreed with Louis in 1120.